 Our business activity exposes the UK Group to a variety of taxes both Direct and Indirect, the principle tax exposures being corporate income, indirect and employment taxes.
 The UK Groups tax department is part of the central finance function that reports to the CFO.
-The Head of Tax leads a small team of experienced professionals, ensuring that the department has the appropriate qualifications and experience within it.
-The UK Group also engage with leading tax advisors to assist with all tax compliance and planning.
+The UK Group engages with leading tax advisors to assist with all areas of tax compliance and planning.

 The UK Group tax policy, documents and details the appropriate tax accounting and control systems which are in place to support the preparation of accurate and complete tax filings.
 To manage the risks, the Head of Tax has ownership of the controls on a day to day basis, working closely with the relevant stakeholders within the business, ensuring that team members are provided with training as required to facilitate performance of their roles in line with the tax policy processes.
-The Head of Tax feeds back to the CFO on a regular basis, who raises any key matters of concern with the Board accordingly.
-The UK Groups tax risk management and governance procedures are regularly reviewed to ensure that processes and measures are up to date and fit for purpose.
+The UK Groups tax risk management and governance procedures are periodically reviewed to ensure that processes and measures are up to date and fit for purpose.

-Exporting high value goods to various destinations all over the world, requires the Head of Tax to review the VAT rate applicable on each sale as this is a key risk within the tax function.
+Exporting high value goods to various destinations all over the world, requires the UK Group’s tax department to review the VAT rate applicable on each sale as this is a key risk within the tax function.
 Where there is any level of uncertainty with regard to the applicable VAT rate, specialist external advisors are engaged.
 Where significant tax uncertainty arises the UK Group will enter a real time dialogue with HMRC in order to achieve certainty within the required timescale to fulfil any related compliance and reporting obligations.